Percival P. Baxter Foundation Launches 2nd Annual Online Auction to Support Maine’s Deaf and Hard of Hearing Children

 About the Percival P. Baxter Foundation

-Established in 1994, the Percival P. Baxter Foundation supports Maine’s Deaf and hard-of-hearing children by funding programs, empowering families, and strengthening professional services statewide.
+Established in 1994, the Percival P. Baxter Foundation supports Maine’s Deaf and hard of hearing children by funding programs, empowering families, and strengthening professional services statewide.
+EIN #01-486534